TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/4-Test-Driven-Development.rst

 ------------------------------

 The goal of Test-Driven Development is to make test explicit and automatic repeatable.
-The workflow is different of the classic programming, seperated into very small iterations.
+The workflow is different of the classic programming, separated into very small iterations.

 Using Test-Driven Development you write your Unit tests for your features before you write your features theirselves.
-Unit tests are automatically repeatable tests of methods, classes und little program parts.
+Unit tests are automatically repeatable tests of methods, classes and little program parts.
 Even during the writing of the tests, you should seriously think about the desired functionality.
 When you are running your tests, they naturally will fail, because the tested functionality is not implemented yet.
 In the next step you will have to write